Netanel-Hadad/python-stock-viewer/README.md

 # python-stock-viewer
-Simple python stock viewer using NumPy, Panads and MatPlotLib
+Simple python stock viewer using NumPy, Panads and MatPlotLib.
+View historical stock data and view it as a candle stick chart for technical analysis.
+Historical data is gatherd using pandas datareader library.

 ## Installation
 * Clone the project repository or download the source code